-Climb inside our 1941 Austin K2 fire engine and let the voice of the last surviving fireman to serve in the Sheffield Blitz tell his story.
+Climb inside our Austin K2 fire engine and let the voice of the last surviving fireman to serve in the Sheffield Blitz tell his story.

 Learning and Discovery room 1

-Our learning rooms are located on the 1st floor of the museum and are used for visiting groups, schools and conferences.
+Our learning rooms are located on the first floor of the museum and are used for visiting groups, schools and conferences.
 Room 1 has a capacity of 60 people seated.
 This area of the museum is also used during school holidays for activities and crafts and as additional space on event weekends.

 Learning and Discovery room 2

-Our learning rooms are located on the 1st floor of the museum and are used for visiting groups, schools and conferences.
+Our learning rooms are located on the first floor of the museum and are used for visiting groups, schools and conferences.
 Room 2 has a capacity of 30 people seated.
 This area of the museum is also used during school holidays for activities and crafts and as additional space on event weekends.

 'The Tack Room' Coffee Shop